m2ng/m2ng.github.io/_posts/2019-08-11-welcome-to-jekyll copy.markdown

 吳某定當細心學習。

 Welcome to my personal website I just built with Jekyll.
-I will create posts related to data science and programming here.
+I will create posts related to data science and programming here and list the teaching materials here.

 This is the first time that I actually wrote something on a blog.
 I hope my ugly writing will not ruin your day.